vineethrp/linux-kernel/Documentation/admin-guide/mm/idle_page_tracking.rst

 that follows the same semantics as ``/sys/kernel/mm/page_idle/bitmap`` except that it uses virtual instead of physical frame numbers.

-This idle page tracking API can be simpler to use than physical address indexing, since the ``pagemap`` for a process does not need to be looked up to mark or read a page's idle bit.
-It is also more accurate than physical address indexing since in physical address indexing, address space changes can occur between reading the ``pagemap`` and reading the ``bitmap``.
-In virtual address indexing, the process's ``mmap_sem`` is held for the duration of the access.
+This idle page tracking API does not need deal with PFN so it does not require prior lookups of ``pagemap`` in order to find if page is idle or not.
+This is an advantage on some systems where looking up PFN is considered a security issue.
+Also in some cases, this interface could be slightly more reliable to use than physical address indexing, since in physical address indexing, address space changes can occur between reading the ``pagemap`` and reading the ``bitmap``, while in virtual address indexing, the process's ``mmap_sem`` is held for the duration of the access.

 To estimate the amount of pages that are not used by a workload one should: